 Covey asserts that the success literature of the twentieth century is “filled with social image consciousness, techniques, and quick fixes.”1

-Footnotes appear at the bottom of a page, while endnotes appear at the end of a chapter, section or work.
-Most universities and journals clearly indicate their preference.
-The citation format is identical; only the location is different.
+Footnotes appear at the bottom of each page, while endnotes appear at the end of the text.
+Choose one or the other and use it consistently.

 Full notes vs. short notes